FdSc Payroll Management (UK Payroll)

 Enrolment

-To enrol onto the Foundation Degree Payroll Management (UK Payroll), you will need to be an associate member or above.
-Please contact the University of Lincoln if you want to enrol onto this qualification.
+Once enrolled onto the Foundation Degree Payroll Management (UK Payroll), you will need to apply to become a paid associate or above member of the CIPP.
+Please contact us if you would like to enrol onto this qualification.

 Student Loans